Conference highlights and thanks to the community!¶

 - Every participant agreed to the Code of Conduct in advance during registration.

-- The CoC, or a summary, was included on the conference website, conference booklet, and in posters around the conference venue.
+- The CoC, or a summary, was included on the conference website and Hopin Reception

-- The CoC was repeatedly mentioned in announcements on the stage.
+- The CoC was repeatedly mentioned in our conference introduction and announcements.